pr9000/doclang/iso-standard.md

 ### Vector graphics Elements

-If you want to include vector graphics elements, the doctags allow you to include

-1. SVG: enclosed in `<svg> ... </svg>`
+If you want to include vector graphics elements, DocTags allow you to include SVG: enclosed in `<svg> ... </svg>`.

 ## Grammar and Structure Rules